SixLabors/ImageSharp/README.md

 ## Questions

 - Do you have questions?
 We are happy to help!
-Please [join our Gitter channel](https://gitter.im/ImageSharp/General), or ask them on [Stack Overflow](https://stackoverflow.com) using the `ImageSharp` tag.
+Please [join our Discussions Forum](https://github.com/SixLabors/ImageSharp/discussions/category_choices), or ask them on [Stack Overflow](https://stackoverflow.com) using the `ImageSharp` tag.
 Please do not open issues for questions.
 - Please read our [Contribution Guide](https://github.com/SixLabors/ImageSharp/blob/master/.github/CONTRIBUTING.md) before opening issues or pull requests!

 ## Code of Conduct